iWriteGigs

 C The bone marrow is stimulated by low oxygen levels in the blood and stimulates erythropoietin, maturing the red blood cells.

-D The brain senses low oxygen levels in the blood and stimulates hemoglobin, which binds to more red blood cells.
+D The kidneys sense low oxygen levels in the blood and stimulate hemoglobin, stimulating the marrow to produce more red blood cells.

 Question #42